qasterr/sofia/docs/courses.md

 To do this make a folder in the course directory and add a `lesson.json` `lesson.json` files should contain the same contents the header but in JSON format.

+Because of some weird bug, **ADD AN EMPTY LINE AT THE END EACH FILE**.
+Else the spacing between each file gets messed up.

 #### Example `lesson.json` file
 ```json
 {